aditya-khanna2006/Hunar-Intern/README.md

 - Missing Value Handling
 - Duplicate Removal
 - Data Transformation
-- Exploratory Data Analysis (Upcoming)
-- Data Visualization (Upcoming)
+- Data Visualization
-- Machine Learning (Upcoming)
+- Machine Learning
+- Linear Regression
+- Model Evaluation

+---

+## 📈 Repository Progress

+- ✅ Task 1 – Data Cleaning
+- ✅ Task 2 – House Price Prediction using Linear Regression

+This repository will continue to be updated as more internship tasks are completed.

 ---